Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/06/factory-of-ideas-announcement/index.md

 I just released a new platform called [Factory of Ideas](https://factoryofideas.com)!

 No, this is _not_ some new project.
-I'm fully committed to the online store.
+I'm fully committed to the online store and educational games.

 It's ... quite the _opposite_ in fact.
 This website is a database of **all my (old) ideas that I will never make**.
 Completely free, completely public, completely open.
 Any new ideas I have, which I think I'll probably never use myself, are added too.
 Basically all ideas that would distract me from the online store are released on this platform, shared so that I won't be tempted to make it myself.

 ## Why?